khulnasoft/tradescope/docs/developer.md

 ## Implement a new Exchange (WIP)

 !!!
 Note
-    This section is a Work in Progress and is not a complete guide on how to test a new exchange with Tradescope.
+    This section is a Work in Progress and is not a complete guide on how to test a new exchange with Freqtrade.

 !!!
 Note
     Make sure to use an up-to-date version of CCXT before running any of the below tests.